 The figures are approximately 22 meters high!
-(Modesty was not a strong suit of the Egyptian pharaohs).
+(Subtlety was not a strong suit of the Egyptian pharaohs).

 Two days out of the year, around February 22 and October 22, (dates vary with the reference, some say it’s on the 21st) the morning sun shines through the entrance of the temple into the inner sanctuary.
 February 22 was celebrated as Ramesses II’s birthday, while October 22 was celebrated as the date of his coronation.

 Every year, thousands of tourists still come out to watch the sun pierce the inner sanctuary.
 The sunlight illuminates the seated figures of Ramesses II, Amon Re and Re Horakhte inside.
 By design, the figure of Ptah remains in darkness all year round.

 Here is another photo of the statues on the Great Temple for the sake of scale.
 You can also see smaller figures carved around the large statues.
 These represented Ramesses II’s children, his favourite wife, Nefertari, and his mother, Queen Ti:

 Ramesses II devoted the smaller temple to his wife, Nefertari.
 It’s dedicated to the goddess Hathor, the sky goddess.

 The statues on the Small Temple stand about 10 meters high.
 That sounds practically diminutive by comparison!

 There are six figures on the front of the Small Temple.
 Four represent Ramesses II and two represent Nefertari.
 It seems rather self-serving of Ramesses to put so many figures of himself on a temple he supposedly built for his wife!
 However, the temple is significant for a few reasons.